-20th Century women stars Annette Bening as a silent generation single mother (of an adolescent boy) acting like a baby boomer.
-It is the summer of 1979 in Santa Barbara and generational conflict is about to erupt with sonny Boy in the mist of change.
+20th Century Women stars Annette Bening as a silent generation single mother (of an adolescent boy) acting like a baby boomer.
+It is the summer of 1979 in Santa Barbara and generational conflict is about to erupt with sonny boy in the midst of change.

-While we never really know where this slow paced ship is going because of his almost non-existent dialogues (a lot of talking leading nowhere) posing as a portrayal of miscommunication and conflicts between generations, we are shown a collection of prejudice (for instance everything is so peaceful and beautiful but punk music is coming…) and clichés.
-Benning seems out of time as “Mommy knows best but she stays cool” offering a character that is hard to digest as the inept crowd pleaser this film is.
+While we never really know where this slow-paced ship is going because of its almost non-existent dialogue (a lot of talking leading nowhere) posing as a portrayal of miscommunication and conflicts between generations, we are shown a collection of prejudice (for instance everything is so peaceful and beautiful but punk music is coming…) and clichés.
+Bening seems out of time as “Mommy knows best but she stays cool” offering a character that is hard to digest as the inept crowd pleaser this film is.